thuoanh-95/zoa-extension/README.md

 ``
-Note: The current version only supports Vite and React for developing extensions.
+Note: The current version only supports Vite and React for developing extension.
 ``

 <p>&nbsp;</p>